The Best Over-the-Counter Medicines for COVID-19 in 2023

-There are still a lot of unanswered questions and rumors surrounding COVID-19.
-One of the most common questions is “What medication should I avoid if I have COVID-19?”
+COVID-19 is here to stay.
+Many who get it may be taking medications for other conditions.
+One of the questions you may have is “What medication should I avoid if I have COVID-19?”
 Previously, it was believed that ibuprofen and blood pressure medications could lead to more severe illness with COVID-19.
 However, there is no evidence to prove this theory true.
 It’s important to talk to your healthcare provider if you have any concerns.
 We also recommend continuing to follow your treatment plan provided by your provider.
-There are medications that you can take to help alleviate your symptoms.
+There are medications that you can take to help alleviate your symptoms and treat COVID 19.

 What are the current symptoms of COVID-19?